lihaoyi/macropy/readme.md

 Macros are always a contentious issue.
 On one hand, we have the [Lisp](https://en.wikipedia.org/wiki/LISP) community, which seems to using macros for everything.
 On the other hand, most mainstream programmers shy away from them, believing them to be extremely powerful and potentially confusing, not to mention extremely difficult to execute.

 With MacroPy, we believe that we have a powerful, flexible tool that makes it trivially easy to write AST-transforming macros with any level of complexity.
 We have a [compelling suite of use cases](#examples) demonstrating the utility of such transforms, and all of it runs perfectly fine on alternative implementations of Python such as PyPy.

-We have a few major takeaways:

-- Being a non-Lisp does not make macros any harder; working with an AST made of objects isn't any harder than an AST made of lists.
-With an inbuilt parser and unparser, the human-friendly computer-unfriendly syntax of Python (whitespace, etc.) is not an issue at all.
-- Python in particular, and other languages in general, do not need macros for many of the use cases the LISPs do.
-Thanks to inbuilt support for first class functions, dynamism and mutability, simple things like [looping](http://www.gigamonkeys.com/book/loop-for-black-belts.html) can be done easily without resorting to AST rewrites.
-Macros [should only be used if all these tools have proven inadequete](https://github.com/lihaoyi/macropy#no-macros-necessary), and even then [used as little as possible](https://github.com/lihaoyi/macropy#minimize-macro-magic).
-- In Python, there are use cases which require macros, which are not only completely impossible without macros, but also extremely compelling.
-Not "here's [another syntax for an if-statement](http://stackoverflow.com/a/16174524/871202)" but "here's [cross-compiling list-comprehensions into SQL queries to be executed on a remote database](#pinq-to-sqlalchemy)".
-These should be the use cases that macros target.
-- Macros stand to *reduce* the amount of [magic](#levels-of-magic) in a code base, not increase it.
-The use cases we propose for macros are at present not satisfied by boring, normal code which macros serve to complicate.
-They are satisfied by [code being generated by stitching together strings and `exec`ed at runtime](#skeletons-in-the-closet).
-They are served by special build stages which generate whole blobs of code at build-time to be used later.
-Replacing these with macros will reduce the total amount of complexity and magic.

-Macros may be difficult to write, difficult to compose, difficult to reason about, especially compared to "plain old" Python code.
-But macros are not meant to replace "plain old" Python!
-They're aimed at replacing piles of manual duplication or swaths of textual code-generation.
-Compared to the difficulty of writing, composing and reasoning about the alternatives, MacroPy may well be the lesser evil.

 Credits
 =======